Abdulrahman-Elfeky/abdulrahman-elfeky/README.md

 ### Hi there 👋
 I'm Abdulrahman Elfeky from Egypt.
-A Computer Engineering Student, who loves Competitive Programming and Web Development, always learning new things.
+A Computer Engineering Student, who loves Competitive Programming and Software Development, always learning new things.

 <!--
 **Abdulrahman-Elfeky/abdulrahman-elfeky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.